mantas2000/Graphics-For-Games/README.md

 </p>

 ## Ownership
-●&nbsp; This project is solely developed by Mantas Burcikas (Newcastle University).
+This project is solely developed by Mantas Burcikas (Newcastle University).

 ## How to run a project?
-●&nbsp; Just simply open project's folder in Unity Development Platform, then open 'Scenes' folder and select 'Main Scene' scene to play.
+Just simply open project's folder in Unity Development Platform, then open 'Scenes' folder and select 'Main Scene' scene to play.

 ## Controls:
 ●&nbsp; W,A,S,D - to move forward, left, backward and right, respectively.<br/>